khushirajput03/python/README.md

 # python
-This is my firsr resopitary
+This is my first resopitary
 Author - Khushi